Upper School provides a rigorous academic experience in a fully supportive atmosphere.

 Finally, every student must take at least one Junior/Senior elective.
 Students are welcome to take more than four courses from the department, and we encourage a variety of global and disciplinary perspectives.
 Admission to all AP courses requires department approval.

 The languages offered are French, Spanish, Latin, Classical Greek, and Chinese (Mandarin).
 PDS students are required to study at least two years of a modern or classical language, but are strongly encouraged to continue their language studies throughout their four years in the Upper School.
 In some cases students pursue studying more than one language.
 Faculty members and language clubs sponsor cultural events related to language study.
-International trips give many students the opportunity to travel and broaden their experience of a chosen language and culture.
+Our Global Studies program give many students the opportunity to travel and broaden their experience of a chosen language and culture.

 Students are required to take at least two years of a laboratory science, usually beginning with Biology in the 9th grade followed by an introductory chemistry course in 10th grade, but most students are strongly encouraged to complete introductory courses in biology, chemistry, and physics prior to graduation.
 Research and writing skills are reinforced throughout the curricula.
 A student may enroll in an AP science course after completing an introductory course in that discipline.